-We own and operate some of the UK’s most trusted digital platforms including Zoopla, Uswitch, PrimeLocation, Money.co.uk, Bankrate, Property Software Group and Hometrack.
+We own and operate some of the UK’s most trusted digital platforms including Bankrate, Hometrack, Money.co.uk, Confused.com, Mojo Mortgages, Alto, PrimeLocation, Tempcover, Uswitch and Zoopla.

-We create value by investing in marketing our brands and growing our audience and by developing the best products and platforms to engage our consumers and partners.
+We create value by investing in marketing our brands and growing our audiences, and by developing the best products and platforms in order to engage our consumers and partners.

 Consumers increasingly use and rely on our platforms in search of real-time information about the property and comparison markets.
-Similarly, property professionals and home services suppliers use our platforms to reach a transaction‐ ready audience and market their products and services.
+Similarly, property professionals, lenders, intermediaries and home services suppliers use our platforms to reach a transaction‐ ready audience and market their products and services.

 Our supply chains include the following:

 We respect human rights and the integrity of individuals.
-We comply with all relevant laws in the way we run our business.
+We comply with all relevant laws in the way we run our businesses.

-We have in place a whistleblowing policy which applies to all of our employees, officers, consultants, casual workers and agency workers.
+We have in place a whistleblowing policy which applies to relevant employees, officers, consultants, casual workers and agency workers in the group.
 This “Speak Up” policy encourages everyone working for us to report any malpractice or illegal acts, including suspicion of modern slavery and human trafficking, or omissions or matters of similar concern by other employees or former employees, contractors, suppliers, partners or advisers using a prescribed reporting procedure.

-We are also committed to conducting business ethically and lawfully and this includes ensuring, as far as possible, that any third parties who act for us share this commitment.
-The Company’s “Working with Third Parties” policy is in place to help to identify and mitigate risks associated with the third parties who may perform services for or on behalf of us.
+We are also committed to conducting our businesses ethically and lawfully which includes ensuring, as far as possible, that any third parties who act for us share this commitment.
+The company’s “Working with Third Parties” policy is in place to help to identify and mitigate risks associated with the third parties who perform services for us or on our behalf.
 This includes guidance on undertaking appropriate due diligence on existing or prospective third parties based on identifiable risks.

-We have group‐ wide template clauses which are included in appropriate contracts which allow contracting parties to formally acknowledge, commit to and abide by applicable anti‐ slavery and human trafficking legislation.
+We have group‐ wide template clauses which are included in appropriate contracts to allow contracting parties to formally acknowledge, commit to and abide by applicable anti‐ slavery and human trafficking legislation.

 We conduct due diligence on our suppliers by requesting information from them (which includes information about the steps they take to ensure there is no modern slavery or human trafficking in their business or supply chains).
-We keep our due diligence process under constant review, and it was last reviewed and updated in April 2019.
+We keep our due diligence processes under regular review.

 Due to the nature of our businesses, our supply chains are limited and we operate with only a small number of suppliers.